ipfs-inactive/website/content/pages/docs/commands.md

   <subsystem> - The subsystem logging identifier.
 Use 'all' for all subsystems.
   <level>     - The log level, with 'debug' the most verbose and 'critical' the least verbose.
-  			One of: debug, info, notice, warning, error, critical.
+  			One of: debug, info, warning, error, critical.

 DESCRIPTION

-  'ipfs log level' is a utility command used to change the logging output of a running daemon.
+  Change the verbosity of one or all subsystems log output.
+This does not affect the event log.
 ```

 ## ipfs log ls